5568ke/ZiyouBackend/README.md

 This project includes a `docker-compose.yml` file, defining the services required by the project.
 This allows for easy management and operation of multiple containers for the project using Docker Compose.

 ## Development Workflow
-As this is a team project and team members may not be familiar with Git, here is a simplified development workflow:
 1. **Clone the project** to your local machine as shown in the Installation Guide.
 2. **Create a new branch** for your feature or bug fix (`git checkout -b feature/YourFeatureName`).
 3. **Make changes** and **commit** them to your branch (`git commit -am "Add your feature"`).